 3. The UvA/FMG does not work with standard per-diem rates for overseas trips.
 Expenses incurred for daily necessities such as meals will only be reimbursed if you submit original receipts and if these expenditures were included in the approved budget estimate.
 Expenses will only be reimbursed if they remain within reasonable bounds, which may vary from country to country.

-4. The costs of your accommodation, meals and daily local transport must not exceed the flat rates listed in the guideline.
+The costs of your accommodation, meals and daily local transport must not exceed the flat rates listed in the guideline (Dutch only).
 Please note that these are quite significant amounts, which must be considered upper limits which cannot be exceeded under any circumstances.
-Remember that we are funded with public money, so there is no need for us to spend the night in hotels which charge such rates.
+Remember that we are mainly funded with public money.
+This guideline applies to public and private funded research projects alike.

 5. Expenses which were not included in the original budget estimate (or which were later added in a revised budget estimate) and which were not approved by your research institution or programme group will not be reimbursed.